tanishjain-tmj/House-Price-Predictor-Ml/README.md

 Workflow

-Load and understand the dataset
+1 Load and understand the dataset

-Handle missing and duplicate data
+2 Handle missing and duplicate data

-Convert data into suitable numerical formats
+3 Convert data into suitable numerical formats

-Perform feature engineering
+4 Perform feature engineering

-Remove price outliers
+5 Remove price outliers

-Split data into training and testing sets
+6 Split data into training and testing sets

-Encode categorical features using One-Hot Encoding
+7 Encode categorical features using One-Hot Encoding

-Train a Linear Regression model
+8 Train a Linear Regression model

-Evaluate the model using R² Score
+9 Evaluate the model using R² Score

-Enter house details and predict the estimated price
+10 Enter house details and predict the estimated price

 📊 Dataset

 Dataset: Bengaluru House Data

-Main Features

-Feature

-Description

-area_type
+Feature:

-Type of area measurement
+area_type :Type of area measurement

-availability

-Availability status of the property
+availability : Availability status of the property

-location

-Location of the house
+location :Location of the house

-total_sqft

-Total area in square feet
+total_sqft :Total area in square feet

-bath

-Number of bathrooms
+bath :Number of bathrooms

-balcony

-Number of balconies
+balcony :Number of balconies

-BHK

-Number of bedrooms/hall/kitchen
+BHK :Number of bedrooms/hall/kitchen

-price

-House price in Indian Rupees Lakhs
+price :House price in Indian Rupees Lakhs

 🛠️ Technologies Used